A performative Indigenous encounter

 Performative curating is a form of knowledge creation and also a catalyst for sensibility to contemporary curatorial practices of Indigenous Taiwanese.
 Performative exhibition stimulates demands in socio-cultural/environmental change of indigenous society.

 這件合作策展作品『反酒精中毒』，期盼透過自身生命經歷的感受，詮釋為履踐式表述行為藝術策展實踐 (Indigenous Performative Curatorial Practice)，再次延伸並進入原住民族群藝空間 (Ethno-Spatiality)，透過生命舞藝的展演、社會參與式藝術集體創作的展示，提供參與者在視覺情感上、聽覺感受上以及觸覺回應上的反思；內容涵蓋紅粉系列抽象鐵皮藝術的詮釋、生命禮讚的展演以及裝置藝術的呈現；其目的不僅秉持原住民社會參與式藝術 (Being part of indigenous community) 的理念與影響力，並邀請參與者透過展演過程與氛圍反思自身生命之價值。

-Dr Biung Ismahasan (b.1984) is a curator, artist and researcher from the Bunun, Atayal and Kanakanavu Nations, three of Taiwan’s sixteen Indigenous Nations.
+Dr Biung Ismahasan (b.1984) is an educator, INDEPENDENT curator, community FACILITATOR and researcher from the Bunun, Atayal and Kanakanavu Nations, three of Taiwan’s sixteen Indigenous Nations.